Dilwara Temples: Pittalhar Temple

-The Pittalhar temple, also called the Adinatha temple, was built by Bhima Shah, a minister of Sultan Begada of Ahmedabad, between 1316-1432 AD.
+The Pittalhar temple, also called the Adinatha temple, was built by Bhima Shah, a minister of Sultan Begada of Ahmedabad, between 1316 and 1432 AD.
 A massive metal statue of Rishabhanatha (Adinatha), cast in five metals, is installed in the temple.
 The main metal used in this statue is 'Pital' (brass), hence the name 'Pittalhar'.
 The name of the temple is also mentioned in an inscription dating back to 1432, found in Digambar shrine in Dilwara complex.

 There are 107 images in the main shrine.
 The shrine consists of a Garbhagriha, Gudh mandap and Navchowki with images of yakshi Chakreshvari and yaksha Gomukha on both sides.
 It seems that the construction of Rangmandap and the corridor was left unfinished.
 The old mutilated idol was replaced and installed in 1468-69 AD weighing 108 maunds (four metric tons) according to the inscription on it.
 The image was cast by an artist 'Deta' which is 8 ft. high, 5.5 ft. broad and the figure is 41 in in height.
 In Gudh Mandap on one side, a big marble Panch-Tirthi sculpture of Rishabhanatha is installed.
 Some shrines (devakulika) were constructed in 1474 and 1490, before construction was abandoned.